Haining: History

 In May 1949, Haining County was occupied by the Communist Army.
 In June 1949, the county government was relocated to Xiashi Town.
 In October 1958, Haiyan County was merged into Haining.
 In December 1961, Haiyan County was re-established.
 In November 1986, Haining County was elevated to Haining City, under jurisdiction of Jiaxing.
 Throughout history, Yanguan Town had long served as the seat of county government.
-During Second Sino-Japanese War, the county seat was moved to Yuanhua Town and even outside the county.
+During the Second Sino-Japanese War, the county seat was moved to Yuanhua Town and even outside the county.
 After the war, the county government was formed in Xiashi Town.